 Or are you going to wait for teachers to guide them as you do on other topics?
 (That’s not working out too well on so many levels…. but that’s a topic for another blog!)

 Just like anything in life, it is your job to guide your children.
 On all levels.
 Including their use of technology in general and email specifically.

-How you choose to use technology, which includes email and texting, reflects on what you think is important.
+How you choose to use technology, which includes email and texting, reflects on your priorities.
 Do you just say or do what you want at the moment or do you stop, think and then do based on consideration for those you are communicating with?